 On 24th June the Widgeon was collected from The Museum and transported to St.Mawgan, in Cornwall, where it was painted in its 1958 Bristow colour scheme, before being taken to RAF Fairford in July 2003.

-G-AOZE was returned to The Museum on 19th August 2003 and was put on public display in the Main Hangar where the remaining restoration work was to be completed.
-Its space in the Restoration Hangar was taken by the ex-RAF Westland Whirlwind HAR Mk.10, XD163.
+G-AOZE was returned to The Museum on 19th August 2003 and was put on public display in the Main Hangar where the remaining restoration work was completed with the exception of the windscreen glazing which, in 2015, continues to require attention.

 |In March 2006 work restarted on the fitting of seats in the cabin while the machine remained in the Display Hangar.|